TRAVEL TIP: Use a data eSIM

 A data eSIM doesn’t include its own phone number, but don’t worry — you can still make and receive phone calls while relying on an eSIM for mobile data.

 One option is to use a third-party calling app.
 We make a great one called Hushed, where you can buy cheap phone numbers for calling/texting and keep them as long as you want.
 The Hushed app works perfectly on Wi-Fi or mobile data, since these phone numbers run over the internet and not through traditional phone lines.
-Pro-tip: Most prepaid data packages from aloSIM now come with a FREE phone number from Hushed.

 Another option is to use a social media platform for calling using an eSIM.
 Try Messenger or Instagram.